At LFSF, we understand that the greatest investment a family can make is in the education of its children.

 Note that your file must be fully completed prior to the appointment.
 A reference guide is available here if you need help filling up the application form.

-First time applicants
+First time applicants (FEBRUARY AND SEPTEMBER)

 Once completed applications are signed by the LFSF, they must be submitted to the French Consulate, by appointment only.
 Please submit your appointment request here.